 After making all of the Valentine’s, I scattered them on the floor throughout an area in my house, as if they had fallen out of my backpack, just like in the story.

-After Luke collected several Valentine’s, he brought them to the table.
+After my preschooler collected several Valentine’s, he brought them to the table.
 Once he opened a Valentine, he read the word out loud to me, then wrote the word again on the Valentine underneath where I had written it.
 Next, he found and colored the sight word on this worksheet I made below.
 This acted not only as another activity for him to recognize the sight word, but also as a tracker sheet to make sure he found all of the Valentine’s throughout the house.

 The activity was a hit with my Kindergartner.
 I liked how it gave him an opportunity to read the word, write the word and recognize the word.
 Simple and effective!